faststack/FASTstack.org/src/views/index/index.md

 APIs

 @@APIs
 Requests + responses are marshaled via reusable endpoints that deliver pre-rendered or dynamically generated markup, WebSockets, static assets, and JSON via REST or GraphQL.
-They may also interface with third-party servies.
+They may also interface with third-party servers.

 @@storageHeader